raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-02-11-notes-on-product-manager.md

 title: "Notes on the Product Manager"
 date: 2020-02-11
 comments: true
-categories: [notes, programming, product, learning]
+categories: [notes, product, learning, important]
 abstract: "Notes on how to do users' Requirements"
 ---

 #### Product Manager
+* it's having **the insights that lead to new products**
+    - the best of those come from working on hard tech problems

 * reference
     - [Inspired](https://book.douban.com/subject/27161852/) by Marty Cagan